Chainsaw Man – Feminists cancel the anime and otakus go crazy

 “As a woman, I feel offended by this protagonist’s objective.”

-“How does a work like this become successful all over the world?
-The world is lost, full of teenagers and men who just want to use women to satisfy their desires.”
+"How can a work like this be successful all over the world?
+The world is lost, full of teenagers and men who only want to use women to satisfy their desires."

 “I am a single mother, because of these men.”

-“Denji represents the virginity of a young teenager well, which is why they never date anyone.”
+“Denji represents the virginity of a young teenager well, that's why they never date anyone.”

-Several comments are being made and are being highly criticized by otakus who love and follow the series.
-Finally, what is your opinion on the matter?
+Various comments are being made and heavily criticized by otakus who love and follow the series.
+Finally, what's your opinion on the matter?
 Do you agree?
 Disagree?
 Leave your comment and see you next time!

 Synopsis:

 The story takes place in a world where demons are born from human fears.
-Although they are generally dangerous and malevolent, humans can form contracts with demons to use a portion of their power.
-Denji is a depressed young man who is trying to pay off his late father's debt to the yakuza by selling several of his organs and working as a demon hunter.
+While they are generally dangerous and malevolent, humans can form contracts with demons to harness some of their power.
+Denji is a depressed young man trying to repay his late father's debt to the yakuza by selling several of his organs and working as a demon hunter.
 Denji also possesses a dog-like demon named Pochita, who resembles a chainsaw and assists Denji in his work.

-Fujimoto launched the manga Weekly Shonen Jump magazine in December 2018, ending the first arc in December 2020 with 11 volumes.
-The second part of the manga is now out weekly.
+Fujimoto launched the manga in Weekly Shonen Jump in December 2018, concluding the first arc in December 2020 with 11 volumes.
+The second part of the manga is already being released weekly.

 Follow: